geoffrepoli/logind/README.md

 cd logind && ./build.sh
 ```

-An installer package `logind.pkg` will be created in the root of your logindaemon directory, which you can then use to deploy to end users via MDM or other management tool.
+An installer package `logind.pkg` will be created in the root of your logind directory, which you can then use to deploy to end users via MDM or other management tool.

 If you intend to build the package installer yourself, make sure you've created the correct file paths in your package root.
 For reference: the default paths are `/Library/LaunchDaemons/com.doggles.logind.plist` and `/usr/local/logind/run.sh`.